 Introduction (Back to Top)

 The cabbage palm caterpillar, Litoprosopus futilis (Grote & Robinson), sometimes referred to as the cabbage palm worm, is the larva of an owlet moth.
-The author has collected larvae feeding on the inflorescence of cabbage palmetto.
-Severe infestations of this caterpillar can seriously affect the production of palmetto honey and later cause problems by invading structures.
+The author has collected larvae feeding on the inflorescence of cabbage palmetto, Sabal palmetto.
+Severe infestations of this caterpillar can seriously affect the production of palmetto honey.
+These caterpillars may also cause problems by invading structures.

 Figure 1.
 Adult cabbage palm caterpillar, Litoprosopus futilis (Grote & Robinson).
 Photograph by Lyle J. Buss, University of Florida.